 If data is misused in the fintech business, there could be massive losses.
 Therefore constant improvements in security procedures are critical for adopting AI.
 AI is evolving and entering new industries at a lightning pace.
-This makes it increasingly challenging for the companies as well the governing bodies to regulate them.
+This makes it increasingly challenging for the companies and the governing bodies to regulate them.

 Limited Function Scope

 Even the most intelligent algorithms are designed to solve particular problems, and there can be no deviation in the way they are designed to work.
-Algorithms are backed by pure logic, but they lack contextual thinking ability and emotional intelligence like human beings.
+Algorithms are backed by pure logic, but they lack contextual thinking ability and emotional Intelligence like human beings.

 Shortage of Skilled Professionals

 One of the most significant issues impacting the AI industry today is the limited supply of AI and ML data scientists.
 The specialists in the field are limited, which could lead to a massive resource backlog.

 The specialized technical institutions and the financial sector must take enough initiatives and offer incentives to boost participation in this field, but the desired progress in AI will be stalled.

 The applications of AI in finance are indeed redesigning the business landscape of the financial industry.
 There is high anticipation for heightened transactional and account security, mainly due to the expansion of new challenges and opportunities due to blockchain and cryptocurrency technology.